Kentucky-Lumber-Tongue&Groove.png

 Blue Stain Pine:

 Our blue stain ponderosa pine comes in 6" widths.
-This option comes in a common grade (#3).
+This option comes in our Benchmark Grade.
 Everything is milled to a v-groove at the joint only on one side and a flat-back on the reverse side.
 The blue stain is a very popular option for walls, floors, and ceilings.
 The blueing in the wood is created by a fungus carried by beetles that infects and kills the trees.
 The shades of blue vary from tree to tree and offer a ton a character to walls, floors, and ceilings.

 WHAT TO EXPECT: